Moving to the Netherlands…

 When buying or renting a place it’s quite common that you have to cut a new deal with the kind people that you warmth and light aka the gas- and electricity companies.
 Obviously for many non-Dutch speakers it is a formidable task to get through all the offers and rate.

-If you want real convenience go for these guys, they’re called Utility Provider.
+If you want real convenience go for these guys, they’re called Partner Pete.
 Without any charge they take care of the whole gas and electricity deal for you and come back to you in proper English on what arrangements are best to be made. (yes, you read that ‘gratis‘ correct!
-They get a cut from the profits of the energycompany) So it’s always a winner because you don’t have to hassle with Dutch companies yourself.
-You can contact them for more info here.
+They get a cut from the profits of the energycompany) So it’s always a winner because you don’t have to hassle with Dutch companies yourself:

 Finding a decent hairdresser or gym can be tricky as well, never knowing how their English offering is or what the total price is for their services.
 There is a service which can help us non-Dutch speakers out at times, find out more about Treatwell right here.